Chrissie Swan: Radio

-She sought work with breakfast radio in Queensland in late 2003 where she worked at Hot 91.1 (a subsidiary of DMG Radio Australia) with co-host Ronnie Stanton.
+She sought work with breakfast radio in Queensland in late 2003 where she worked at 91.1 Hot FM with co-host Ronnie Stanton.

-She presented the Australian Idol radio show on Nova FM stations across Australia with Mark Holden and Ian Dickson.
+She presented the Australian Idol radio show on Nova stations across Australia with Mark Holden and Ian Dickson.

-She began work at the Vega 91.5 (3PTV) breakfast show alongside Australian Idol judge Ian Dickson and comedian Dave O'Neil in 2007.
-However, in November 2009, it was announced that Swan would not be returning to Vega 91.5 (now known as Smooth 91.5), due to a cost-cutting measure.
+She began work at the Vega 91.5 breakfast show alongside Australian Idol judge Ian Dickson and comedian Dave O'Neil in 2007.
+However, in November 2009, it was announced that Swan would not be returning to Vega 91.5, due to a cost-cutting measure.

 In August 2011, she became co-host of the newly created 3PM Pick-Up on Mix 101.1.

 In December 2011, she resigned from The Circle to spend more time with her children and also concentrate on radio.
 She announced that she would be hosting the breakfast show on Mix 101.1 with Jane Hall and Jamie Row as anchor of the show in 2012.

 In October 2015, she was announced as a host of Chrissie, Sam & Browny on Nova 100 with Jonathan Brown and Sam Pang from January 2016.
 In late 2022, it was announced that Chrissie, Sam & Browny would be ending at the end of the year, seven years after the show kicked off.
-Following her departure from breakfast radio at the end of 2022, Swan announced that she would be hosting her own radio show, The Chrissie Swan Show, on Nova FM, commencing in 2023.
+Following her departure from breakfast radio at the end of 2022, Swan announced that she would be hosting her own radio show, The Chrissie Swan Show, on Nova, commencing in 2023.